 HTC U11 was introduced back in May and I had the privilege to see the launch event in person.
-Being able to see the HTC U11 in production and how the phone was developed, gave me a good perspective about the company.
+Being able to see the HTC U11 in production and how the phone was developed, gave me a good perspective on the company.
 Read in more detail about that experience HERE.

 Luckily, I was given an international version of the HTC U11 to bring back to the US.
 Since I have had the device I have been for the most part impressed and definitely like HTC U11 over the M10, M9, and so on.
 Not saying the M Series was bad, but they were not for me.
 HTC completely started from scratch this time giving us a beautiful design, great camera, and top performer.
 They added in a few extras like the squeeze feature and assistant.
 Along with the revisions, HTC pretty much checks off all or most boxes to make this a top competitor.
 It’s not perfect, but it has my attention.